 It’s not enough to make a decision

-Most companies find that there simply isn’t enough information to base your decision on when it comes to one-way interviews.
-While they make a great first-round interview, it’s hard to actually hire someone just from watching them respond to a few questions.
-So, even though they save you time originally, you’ll probably still need to schedule interviews regardless.
+Most companies find that there simply isn’t enough information to base your decision on regarding one-way interviews.
+While they make a great first-round interview, it’s hard to hire someone just from watching them answer a few questions.
+So, even though they save you time initially, you’ll probably still need to schedule interviews regardless.

 Some software is stressful